BlogInsightsThe hidden costs of SaaS and how to avoid them

 And finally, keep it simple.

 Hi!
 I'm Kateryna Novozhylova, co-founder at Fractional Teams.
-I write about product management and digital marketing.
+I write about product, marketing and tech.